dotnet/aspnetcore/docs/BuildFromSource.md

 ./build.sh
 ```

+### Building a subset of the code

+This repository is large.
+Look for `build.cmd`/`.sh` scripts in subfolders.
+These scripts can be used to invoke build and test on a smaller set of projects.

 #### Build properties

 Additional properties can be added as an argument in the form `/property:$name=$value`, or `/p:$name=$value` for short.
 For example: